Comment to travel by plane without suffering from jet lag? Expert tips ✈️💤

 Jean, 38, seasoned globetrotter 🌍 :

-“I suffered from jet lag for a long time… until I discovered a simple trick: as soon as I get on the plane, I live according to the time of my destination.
-I avoid bright screens, drink plenty of water, and force myself to stay active upon arrival.
-Since then, I adapt in 24 hours maximum, no matter the time difference!”
+“I suffered from jet lag for a long time… until I discovered a simple trick: as soon as I get on the plane, I already live by my destination’s time.
+I avoid bright screens, drink lots of water, and force myself to stay active upon arrival.
+Since then, I adjust within a maximum of 24 hours, no matter the time difference!”

-📢 And you, what is your best anti-jet lag tip?
+📢 And you, what’s your best anti-jet lag tip?

-Share your experience in the comments and feel free to tag a globetrotting friend who struggles with time differences! 🛫🌎
+Share your experience in the comments and feel free to tag a globetrotter friend who struggles with managing time differences! 🛫🌎